Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

 ```

 The `rehash` function is called in one of two situations:
-- After an `insert` call the amount of chunks in the chunk hashmap is more than 3/4 of the current hashsize.
+- Near the end of a `put` call the amount of chunks in the chunk hashmap is more than 3/4 of the current hashsize.
-- After a `remove` call the amount of chunks in the chunk hashmap is less than 3/16 of the current hashsize.
+- Near the end of a `remove` call the amount of chunks in the chunk hashmap is less than 3/16 of the current hashsize.

 In the first case, the chunk hashmap will *upsize*, and double its hashsize, by calling the `rehash` function with `newN` equal to double its current hashsize.